je1lee/Self_Contrastive_Decoding/README.md

 ---
 you can generate text with both self-contrastive decoding and argmax

+Change the prompt in gen_example.py if you want to change the input for model
 ```
 CUDA_VISBLE_DEVICES=0 python gen_example.py --model_path facebook/opt-13b --max_new_tokens 128
 ```